 Here is what the vanilla looks like after just 5 days.

 If you’ve used most of your vanilla, you can top up with vodka as long as the vanilla bean is still inside the jar.
 Please allow 8 weeks for optimal color and flavour.

 The vanilla bean pod seeds can be used as well.
 Remove the bean from the bottle, use a knife to scrape the beans out and use in any recipe that calls for vanilla.
 Just be aware that if it is a light batter, cream etc. you will see the tiny black specs of seed.

 Vanilla beans are not cheap in your local grocery store.
 I purchased mine on eBay, Vanilla Products USA

-Specialty Bottle Company and My Own Labels both ship to Canada, However make sure you know that there will be extra fees by way of duties, broker fees, and taxes, upon delivery.
+Specialty Bottle Company and My Own Labels both ship to Canada, There may be extra fees by way of duties, broker fees, and taxes, upon delivery.
 Make sure you search for your coupon codes.
 “My Own Labels” sometimes offers coupons.
 Be sure to search their website or facebook page for one.

 Hope you Enjoy making these as much as I did.